 After hundreds of hours testing, and hundreds of hours formulating thoughts on bat effectiveness, our group of professional and amateur hitters are opinionated on the best bat for home defense.
 The right stick, we conclude, depends on the type of apocalypse and the type of defender.
 We walk through those options below.
 But, overall, the 29-inch Cold Steel Brooklyn Crusher serves as the best pick for the one swing defense.
 The bat’s durable, yet heavy construction will last longer than you do.
 And, if you can get solid contact in the dark, expect no less than one dead zombie.

 Amazon price-check for the Brooklyn Crusher.
 We should note, the Crusher is not rated for BBCOR or any other play.
-Although we should also note, it’s composed of a material that looks and feels a lot like the indestructible Baum Bat, which we review here.
+Although we should also note, it’s composed of a material that looks and feels a lot like the indestructible Baum Bat, which you can find more about on our bat reviews page.
 Keep swinging and stay safe!

 At 29 inches and 37 ounces, the Cold Steel Brooklyn Smasher is a dead serious bat.
 It is made of a plastic-type material that is virtually indestructible—as a number of youtube videos point out.
 (It also comes in a 34 inches, but that’s a lot of beef to be carrying around—we liked the 29 inch better).